cqb13/William-Whitakers-Words-EXT/README.md

 <hr />

 # How to install

 - Download the latest [release](/../../releases).
 - Un zip the downloaded folder.
 - Turn on developer mode in the chrome extention screen.
 - Press load unpacked and select the un ziped folder.

-*Note: This only works in chrome*
+_Note: This only works in chrome_

 ## Features

 - Latin to English translation | Whitakers Words
 - English to Latin translation | Whitakers Words

 ## Todo

-- make whitakers words look better
+- fix word when searching (or edit link)
+- fix bottom bar